ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert teams/_index.md

    The `messageType` property should be set to `basic`.
    The `basicMsgTemplate` property is the message that will be sent via Teams.
 [Template fields](/docs/reference/alert-template-fields/) can be used.
 3. Restart Butler if it's already running.

+## Customizing Teams messages

+When using the formatted Teams alerts you have full freedom to create the alert *you* need.
+Behind the scenes Teams messages (or "message cards" in MS Teams lingo) are constructed using JSON.
+Each Teams message consists of one or more parts defined in that JSON object.

+The [Teams documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using) contains a wealth of information.

+When it comes to Butler, it uses the [Handlebars](https://handlebarsjs.com/) templating engine to render a template file into a MS Teams JSON object that is then sent to the Teams webhook API.

+A few things to keep in mind when creating custom Teams messages:

+- The handlebars syntax itself must be correct.
+If incorrect no Teams JSON object will be created.
+And no Teams message sent.
+- The handlebars template must result in a JSON object that adheres to Teams's specifications for JSON payloads.
+  If the JSON syntax is somehow invaid the Teams API will return errors and no messages sent.
+JSON can be pretty sensitive to details, there should for example not be any trailing commas in properly formatted JSON objects.

+Some useful links to Teams' documentation:

+[Sending messages to connectors and webhooks](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using): Covers how to use Teams webhooks to sent richly formatted messages to Teams.
+[Message card playground](https://messagecardplayground.azurewebsites.net): Experiment with different card layouts etc in an online sandbox environment.

 ## How it works